Rustic Entryway Ideas

 Close-up of the materials, textures, and finishes that define the rustic look in this entryway.

-Rustic Entryway alternate angle
+Rustic Entryway — alternate perspective

 An alternate perspective showing how rustic design elements work together in this entryway.